jhabboubi/terraform/README.md

 ## What is Terraform?
+- Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.
 - Infrastructure management tool made by [HashiCorp](https://www.hashicorp.com) or open-source infrastructure as code software tool
 - Provision, manage, and maintain cloud resources like servers, networking, storage.
 - Terraform is for managing the base infrastructure *Not a configuration Management System*